evanjpeterson/thermostat/README.md

 # thermostat
-Thermostat control and web scheduler running on an ESP32
+Thermostat controller embedded on an ESP32, paired with a react app to view and modify the thermostat's schedule.